 The home is basically collateral that the lender can use if the home buyer doesn’t pay back the loan.
 If the home was to be foreclosed on the lender can use the home to regain the money it originally loaned.
 That is why an appraisal is mostly for the buyer.
 However, the seller can have an appraisal done in order to make sure that they are pricing the home correctly.

-For example, let’s say the home seller puts their house on the market for 200,000.
+For example, let’s say the home seller lives in Pinellas and puts their house on the market for 200,000.
 A buyer comes along and decides to purchase the home.
-During the closing process, the buyer will be required to have their own appraisal completed.
+During the closing process, the buyer will be required to have their own appraisal completed by a Pinellas County property appraiser.

 If the appraisal comes back that the home is actually worth much more or far less than what the buyer originally agreed upon, it can halt the closing process and cause further negotiation issues between the buyer and the seller.